Tunzeki/db-capstone-project/README.md

 ![output of running insert into customers select...](insert_into_select_customers.png)

-You may choose the inspect a few rows from the `Customers` table by running:
+You may choose to inspect a few rows from the `Customers` table by running:

 ```sql
 SELECT CustomerID, FirstName, LastName FROM Customers LIMIT 10;